Box-Of-Hats/beat-saber-song-sharer/readme.md

 For example: `"124 (Rasputin (Funk Overload) - jobas)"`.
 By default, songs downloaded from BSaber using ModAssistant.exe will already have this filename format so you should be good to go.

+The export script will **try its best** to ignore any files that don't follow the required format

 ## Usage

 ### Export songs with default settings